 If you wanted to introduce someone to what jazz is all about, this would be an ideal place to start.

 For non-buffs, pic fails the acid test of exciting interest where there was little or none before; it could easily have covered the same ground in half its length.

 Anyone with the misconception that the spirit of a particular music is not a direct reflection of the souls of the musicians who created it must see A Great Day in Harlem, Jean Bach's small and very moving documentary about the jazz life.

-Audience Reviews for A Great Day in Harlem
+There are no featured reviews for A Great Day in Harlem at this time.